cfpb/design-manual/brand-guidelines/typography.md

 * 16px / 8px
 * Margin top: 10px
 * Margin bottom: 15px
-* Nested bullets are flush left with the preceeding line of text
+* Nested bullets are flush left with the preceding line of text

 </div>